 Franchise store mode developed at the early age of imported food products market.
 It seems that this mode has come to its end.
-According to the survey by Alibaba, many franchise companies in imported food products market focus more on developing new franchise stores which makes its more like pyramid selling.
+According to the survey by Alibaba, many franchise companies in imported food products market focus more on developing new franchise stores which makes it seem more like pyramid selling.
 Only less than 20% of the franchise stores can survive.

 2. Dealer mode

-Dealer mode was once the most popular mode in import market, in not only food but also almost all the other import market.
+Dealer mode was once the most popular mode in the import market, in not only food but also almost all the other import market.

-Now there are tens of thousands imported food dealers in China.
+Now there are tens of thousands of imported food dealers in China.
 But most of them are quite small.
 The number of sizeable enterprises is less than 100.
-Large number of small and mini companies slows down the market maturity.
+A large number of small and mini companies slows down the market maturity.
 However, those unqualified small companies are wiped off by the market gradually.
 On the other hand, those big companies will take the blank of those small companies left and grow faster in the following few years.

 Cooperating with dealers can save food producers many problems and troubles in importation, marketing and sales.

 On the other hand, food makers should also notice that dealer mode also has its own risk.
-In some cities, the same products can have several price which can confuse the customers and positioning of the brand.
+In some cities, the same products can have several prices which can confuse the customers and positioning of the brand.

 As the major distribution channel, supermarkets don’t sell so many food products as expected.
-But now they are trying to contact with some foreign food producers directly to limit the cost.
+But now they are trying to contact some foreign food producers directly to limit the cost.

-And it works, a 281ml frappuccino imported cost ￥26 in Starbucks, ￥16.9 in Century supermarket or only ￥15 if there is discount.
+And it works, a 281ml frappuccino imported cost ￥26 in Starbucks, ￥16.9 in Century supermarket or only ￥15 if there is a discount.
 It’s a win-win situation, Century supermarket increases its sales and Starbucks increase its exports.